Blog

 If a parent misses a payment or two, some receiving parents might assume they can keep a child from them until they pay.
 However, that is not how enforcement works in Ontario.

-The Family Responsibility Office enforces child support orders.
-If a payor is delinquent, the FRO can take numerous actions ranging from suspending their driver’s licence and garnishing their bank account to intercepting lottery winnings and issuing a notice for a default hearing.
+The Family Responsibility Office enforces child support obligation orders.
+If a payor is delinquent, the FRO can take numerous actions ranging from suspending their driver’s license and garnishing their bank account to intercepting lottery winnings and issuing a notice for a default hearing.
 Revoking or restricting parenting time is generally not an acceptable measure at all.

 Don’t let misconceptions create problems